 Koločep’s Blue Cave is a must, included in many of the day trips to the island.
 Accessible only by boat, its luminous blue waters create a magical atmosphere.

-I also enjoyed swimming off the sandy beach in Gornje Celo and hiking along towering cliffs and narrow paths winding though local villages.
+I also enjoyed swimming off the sandy beach in Gornje Celo and hiking along towering cliffs and narrow paths winding through local villages.
 Some locals sold olive oil, marmalade and snacks along the way.

 Recreational activities